-All students, faculty, staff, administrators, and contracted personnel will be held accountable for compliance with this policy and any violation of this policy may lead to disciplinary action which, in serious cases, may include suspension, expulsion, termination, and/or removal.
+All students, faculty, staff, administrators, and contracted personnel will be held accountable for compliance with this policy and any violation of this policy may lead to disciplinary action which may include suspension, expulsion, termination, and/or removal.
 Every member of the University community is hereby apprised that certain forms of sexual misconduct may subject an individual not only to institutional discipline but also to criminal prosecution or civil liability.

 The health, safety, and well‐being of students, employees, and campus visitors are the University's primary concern.
 If you or someone you know may be the victim of any form of sexual misconduct, you are strongly urged to seek immediate assistance.
 Assistance can be obtained 24 hours a day, seven days a week from:

 Ext 5711 when calling from a campus landline;

 (337) 475-5711 when calling from other landlines or cell phones.